-Note: When making load connections from the rear output terminals, four load wire connection is recommended to keep good CV load regulation if carrying full-rated current of the power supply.
+Note: For the E3644A/45A models, when making load connections from the rear output terminals, four load wires should be used to keep good CV load regulation if carrying full-rated current of the power supply.

 Current Ratings

 The following table lists the characteristics of AWG (American Wire Gage) copper wire.